an-andrey/MAIS202_Project/README.md

 ## Project Overview

-A `Flask` webapp with that leverages a trained collaborative-filtering model implemented using `scikit-suprise` package with the using of the [MovieLens 100K](https://grouplens.org/datasets/movielens/) dataset in order to make movie recommendations.
+A `Flask` webapp with that utilizes a trained collaborative-filtering model, implemented with the `sckikit-surprise` package, and the [MovieLens 100K](https://grouplens.org/datasets/movielens/) dataset in order to make movie recommendations.
 (Still in development!)

 ## Loading the Model